zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

      way has been obtained,

-I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhino horn.
+I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhinoceros horn.

 "The distorted view has been cast off": The distorted view is called the Twenty Dependent Views.
 Here, the unheard of ordinary people have never seen the